about

 biography

-Liza Calisesi Maidens, DMA is the Director of Choral Activities at the University of Illinois at Chicago.
-Recently, the UIC Treble Choir was the invited headlining choir for the Illinois-ACDA Treble Choir Festival.
+Liza Calisesi Maidens, DMA is an Assistant Professor and the Director of Choral Activities at the University of Illinois Chicago.
 Prior to her appointment at UIC, she was a member of the conducting faculty at Eastern Michigan University from 2015-2021, where she conducted EMU Vision (formerly Women’s Choir), EMU Voces, and EMU Express.
-EMU Vision enjoyed performance invitations to the Michigan-ACDA Fall Conference and the Detroit Symphony Orchestra’s French Fest performance of Debussy’s Nocturnes at Orchestra Hall.
+Her choirs have enjoyed invitations to perform at state music conferences in Illinois and Michigan, Detroit’s Orchestra Hall, and the Detroit Opera House.

 Liza is grateful for all of her teachers and mentors - especially David Rayl, Sandra Snow, Jonathan Reed, Joe Miller, Amanda Quist, Steve Pilkington, Mark Babcock, and Brandon Johnson.